 The Lancaster County Board of Equalization will take final action on or before August 10 on all property valuations which were protested.
 You will then receive written notice of your final valuation for the current year.

 An appeal can be filed with the Nebraska Tax Equalization and Review Commission (TERC).
 Information on the appeal process, including fees and filing deadlines, can be obtained from the TERC website or by calling 402-471-2842.
 Please note: A copy of your final value letter from the Lancaster County Board of Equalization and applicable fee must accompany each appeal.

 If there is a case pending at TERC from a previous year, a value adjustment related to that appeal may not apply to the current year unless a new property valuation protest and TERC appeal are filed.

 The Lancaster County Assessor/Register of Deeds conducts informal hearings each year between January 15 and March 1.
+You may schedule an informal hearing with the County Assessor/Register of Deeds Office between January 15 and February 1.
 More information on this process can be found on the County Assessor's website or by calling 402-441-7463.